-- For above purposes, a group means a group as defined under regulation 2 (mm) of SEBI (Mutual Funds) Regulations, 1996 (Regulations) and shall include an entity, its subsidiaries, fellow subsidiaries, its holding company and its associates. - 15.
-The total exposure of debt-oriented schemes in a particular sector (excluding investments in Bank CDs, Triparty repo on Government securities or treasury bills, G-Secs, T-Bills etc., AAA rated securities issued by Public Financial Institutions and Public Sector Banks and Short term deposits of scheduled commercial banks) shall not exceed 20% of the net asset of the Scheme. - Provided that an additional exposure to financial services sector (over and above the limit of 20%) not exceeding 10% of the net asset of the Scheme shall be allowed by way of increase in exposure to Housing Finance Companies (HFCs) only.
-Further, an additional exposure of 5% of the net assets of the scheme has been allowed for investments in securitized debt instruments based on retail housing loan portfolio/an affordable housing loan portfolio. - Provided further that the additional exposure to such securities issued by HFCs are rated AA and above and these HFCs are registered with National Housing Bank (NHB) and the total investment/exposure in HFCs shall not exceed 20% of the net asset of the Scheme. - 16.
-The Scheme will comply with any other regulations applicable to the investments of mutual funds from time to time. - 17.
+For above purposes, a group means a group as defined under regulation 2 (mm) of SEBI (Mutual Funds) Regulations, 1996 (Regulations) and shall include an entity, its subsidiaries, fellow subsidiaries, its holding company and its associates.

+16. The total exposure of debt oriented schemes in a particular sector (excluding investments in Bank CDs, Triparty repo on Government securities or treasury bills, G-Secs, T-Bills etc., AAA rated securities issued by Public Financial Institutions and Public Sector Banks and Short term deposits of scheduled commercial banks) shall not exceed 20% of the net asset of the Scheme.

+Provided that an additional exposure to financial services sector (over and above the limit of 20%) not exceeding 10% of the net asset of the Scheme shall be allowed by way of increase in exposure to Housing Finance Companies (HFCs) only.
+Further, an additional exposure of 5% of the net assets of the scheme has been allowed for investments in securitized debt instruments based on retail housing loan portfolio/an affordable housing loan portfolio.

+Provided further that the additional exposure to such securities issued by HFCs are rated AA and above and these HFCs are registered with National Housing Bank (NHB) and the total investment/exposure in HFCs shall not exceed 20% of the net asset of the Scheme.

+- 17. The Scheme will comply with any other regulations applicable to the investments of mutual funds from time to time. - 18.
 The investment of scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme: - a.
 Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade and - b.
-Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade. - For the purpose of this provision, 'Group' shall have the same meaning as defined in para 12.9 of SEBI Master Circular on Mutual Funds dated June 27, 2024. - 18.
-The Scheme shall hold at least 20% of its net assets in liquid assets.
-For this purpose, 'liquid assets' shall include Cash, Government Securities, T-bills and Repo on Government Securities. - In case, the exposure in such liquid assets falls below 20% of net assets of the scheme, the AMC shall ensure compliance with the above requirement before making any further investments. - 19.
-All investments in equities and fixed income securities should be undertaken in dematerialised form.
+Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.

+For the purpose of this provision, 'Group' shall have the same meaning as defined in para 12.9 of SEBI Master Circular on Mutual Funds dated June 27, 2024.

+19. The Scheme shall hold at least 20% of its net assets in liquid assets.
+For this purpose, 'liquid assets' shall include Cash, Government Securities, T-bills and Repo on Government Securities.

+In case, the exposure in such liquid assets falls below 20% of net assets of the scheme, the AMC shall ensure compliance with the above requirement before making any further investments.

+20. All investments in equities and fixed income securities should be undertaken in dematerialised form.

+AMC shall comply with various investment restrictions and guidelines issued by SEBI from time to time.

+The Board of Directors of Trustee Company may alter the above restrictions from time to time to the extent that changes in the Regulations may allow and as deemed fit in the general interest of the Unitholders.

+It is the responsibility of the AMC to ensure that the investments are made as per the internal/Regulatory guidelines, Scheme investment objectives and in the best interest of the Unitholders of the Scheme.
+The Fund may follow internal guidelines as approved by the Board of the AMC and the Trustee Company from time to time.
+Internal guidelines shall be subject to change and may be amended from time to time in the best interest of the Unitholders.
+The amendments will be approved by the Board of the AMC and the Trustee Company of the Mutual Fund.